krish-59/TunnelForge/Implementation-plan.md

 * **Define Core Features:** Document the primary functionality – tunneling HTTP/HTTPS traffic from a local port to a public URL, similar to ngrok.
 Identify enhancements: request **rate limiting** and a **web dashboard** for monitoring.

 * **Research & Feasibility:** Review how existing tools work (ngrok, localtunnel).
-For example, localtunnel uses a client-server model where the client opens a TCP connection to a server which then forwards HTTP requests to the client’s local server.
+For example, localtunnel uses a client-server model where the client opens a TCP connection to a server which then forwards HTTP requests to the client's local server.
 Decide on using a similar reverse proxy approach (Node server as the tunnel server and a Node client/CLI connecting from local).

 * **Technology Selection:** Confirm the tech stack: